 For the last decade, proponents of the traditional view and the California school have argued, producing more details and additional arguments to buttress their case.
-But neither side has won the argument - instead the weaknesses of both positions now stands revealed.
-On the one hand, many assumptions of the traditional view, that Europe was superior in military technology, trading acumen, and scientific advances as early as the 1500s or earlier, have been shown to be unfounded (cf. Agoston 2008; Andrade 2016; Ragep and Feldhay forthcoming).
-On the other hand, many assumptions of the California School, especially that the most advanced regions of Europe as late as 1800, have been called into doubt (Allen et al. 2011; Li and van Zanden 2012).
+But neither side has won the argument - instead the weaknesses of both positions now stand revealed.
+On the one hand, many assumptions of the traditional view, that Europe was superior in military technology, trading acumen, and scientific advances as early as the 1500s or earlier, have been shown to be unfounded (cf. Agoston 2008; Andrade 2015; Ragep and Feldhay 2015).
+On the other hand, many assumptions of the California School, especially that the most advanced regions of China had incomes per head equal to those in the most advanced regions of Europe as late as 1800, have been called into doubt (Allen et al. 2011; Li and van Zanden 2012).
 As a result, the era from 1500 to 1800 has emerged as central.
-Yet our view of those centuries remains cloudy: of the many characteristics and circumstances that separated European societies from Asian ones in these centuries, which were critical for the later emergence of European domination after 1800?
+Yet our view of those centuries remains cloudy: Of the many characteristics and circumstances that separated European societies from Asian ones in these centuries, which were critical for the later emergence of European domination after 1800?

-Leonid Grinin and Andrey Korotayev bring clarity and order into this confusion.
+Into this confusion, Leonid Grinin and Andrey Korotayev bring clarity and order.
 They treat the period from 1450 to 1830 as a lengthy period of innovation and productivity increase in Europe, starting from a relatively low level of inventive activity and technology, but proceeding through a series of phases, of which the last phase - from 1760 to 1830, constituting the 'classic' Industrial Revolution - was only the final phase of a lengthy process.
 These phases began with a 'preparatory' period from 1100 to 1450 in which the development of free labor and capitalist relations set the stage for profit-seeking and further economic developments, peaking in the rich luxury manufactures of Venice and the trade and accounting and artistic and scientific breakthroughs of the Renaissance.
-Then the 'long 16th century' from the late 15th to the early 17th century showed remarkable advances in oceanic navigation, engineering, windmills and water power, and commercialized high productivity agriculture, led by the Portuguese and Spanish, but also Germany and the Netherlands.
+Then the 'long sixteenth century' from the late fifteenth to the early seventeenth century showed remarkable advances in oceanic navigation, engineering, windmills and water power, and commercialized high productivity agriculture, led by the Portuguese and Spanish, but also Germany and the Netherlands.
 This was also the age of the great discoveries and the early breakthroughs to the mechanical model of nature in European sciences.
-After this period, the next phase arose from the early 17th century through the third quarter of the 18th century, led by advances in Britain and especially the Netherlands.
-This period saw the consolidation of constitutional monarchy in Britain and oligarchic republican rule in the Netherlands; the latter's development of mechanization, fishing, warehousing, and complex industrial centers; and the rise of global trading companies and military advances, especially in naval warfare.
-All of these prior developments then set the stage for the 'final phase' of the Industrial Revolution utilizing fossil-fuel and water-powered machinery and major advances in chemical processes and transport as well.
+After this period, the next phase arose from the early seventeenth century through the third quarter of the eighteenth century, led by advances in Britain and especially the Netherlands.
+This period saw the consolidation of constitutional monarchy in Britain and of oligarchic republican rule in the Netherlands; the latter's development of mechanization, fishing, warehousing, and complex industrial centers; and the rise of global trading companies and military advances, especially in naval warfare.
+All of these prior developments then set the stage for the 'final phase' of the Industrial Revolution utilizing fossil- fuel and waterpowered machinery and major advances in chemical processes and transport as well.